TitaniumCoder477/vbox-manage/README.md

 # vbox-manage.sh
-vbox-manage is a simple front-end application for manipulating the actual vboxmanage application that comes with VirtualBox.
+vbox-manage is a powerful front-end application for manipulating the actual vboxmanage application that comes with VirtualBox.
 It has many options to use in selecting which VMs to manipulate.
 To get started, simply type ./vbox-manage.sh and view the examples!

 TitaniumCoder477